 If you don’t have a support group in real life, consider joining the 1200+ rebels on the NF message boards – they’re all after the same thing as you: a better life.
-Heck, you can even add your name to the map of the rebellion to see if anybody else is near you for a real life meet-up.
-That way, when that first zombie comes knocking on your door, you’ll know exactly where to go!
+And surviving the apocalypse.

 Prepare your food supply in advance